rust-lang/rust/src/doc/rustc/src/platform-support/arm-none-eabi.md

 By default, the `lld` linker included with Rust will be used; however, you may want to use the GNU linker instead.
-This can be obtained for Windows/Mac/Linux from the [ARM Developer Website][arm-gnu-toolchain], or possibly from your OS's package manager.
+This can be obtained for Windows/Mac/Linux from the [Arm Developer Website][arm-gnu-toolchain], or possibly from your OS's package manager.
 To use it, add the following to your `.cargo/config.toml`:

 ```toml